mech3132/Project_5sp/5sp_EDA.md

 ---------------------------------------------------------------------------------------------------------------------

 is unreliable.
 Here, I use a parameterized model to predict the "true" Bd load given the measurements taken.
 I would expect BD load to be modelled by an approximately poisson process; here, we check if this is true.
+A poisson distribution models a process where there is an expected "distance" or "time" between events, and you want to model how many events occur in a certain "distance" or "timespan".
+In the Bd system, an approximately equal amount of Bd is applied to each individual, and we measure the intensity of Bd through qPCR of a Bd-specific amplicon.
+One of the assumptions of the poisson distribution is that events are independent, and that the probability for an event over short intervals is the same as over long intervals.
+The Bd intensity is bound by zero, and has a hypothetical upper limit since after a certain infeciton intensity, amphibians will die.
+Lambda (the rate at which an event occurs) can be thought of as the number of Bd amplicons per "unit" area.
+In our methods, we assume that we swab all individuals equally.
+Thus, the "area swabbed" is the same across all individual amphibians.
+The Bd load is thus essentially a measurement of how many "events" there are in an unknown swabbing area.
+While samples of the sample individual over time violate one of the assumptions of the Poisson distribution, we are simply using all the samples to see (roughly) whether a poisson distribution is a good fit for the Bd intensity.
+We then use multiple qPCR results from ONE sample to estimate the "true" intensity of Bd on an individual sample.
+The poisson model is therefore not really modelling Bd infection, per say, but rather the accuracy of the qPCR process.

 ``` r
 # Filter out all information except BD-positive scenarios